Office of Loan Programs

 The fiscal year period for the state of California runs from July 1st to June 30th.
 Property taxes are assessed and collected at the County level.
 With rare exception, there are no separate tax bills issued by either cities or school districts.

 Property taxes are collected in two equal installments.
 The first installment, representing July 1st through December 31st is due on November 1st and delinquent on December 10th.
-The second installment, representing January 1stthrough June 30th, is due on March 1st and delinquent on April 10th.
+The second installment, representing January 1st through June 30th, is due on February 1st and delinquent on April 10th.
 Payments must be received (not postmarked) by 5:00 on the delinquent date or will be assessed a 10 percent penalty.
 The penalties increase substantially if not paid by June 30th of that tax year.

 The amount of the taxes is determined by the value of the property.
 At minimum, for the first full fiscal year after purchase most homeowners will pay property taxes equal to 1 percent of the sales price.
 The property value may be adjusted by the assessor each year to account for inflation, but any annual upwards adjustment cannot exceed 2 percent.
 In many communities, an additional assessment will be levied due to bonds that have been voter approved.
 These additional assessments typically fund school districts, transportation needs, water supplies, sanitary districts and regional parks.
 As a general rule, these assessments will add an additional .25 percent to .50 percent to the amount of the tax bill.